shounak03/langflow/DEVELOPMENT.md

 make init
 ```

 This will set up the development environment by installing backend and frontend dependencies, building the frontend static files, and initializing the project.
-It runs `make install_backend`, `make install_frontend`, `make build_frontend`, and finally `uv run langflow run` to start the application.
+It runs `c`, `make install_frontend`, `make build_frontend`, and finally `uv run langflow run` to start the application.

 Once the application is running, the command output should look similar to: